All for the Best

 Remember, though: this is not all about winners and losers—not when it comes to artists and not when it comes to the future.
 A museum's paring back can bring a renewed focus on the permanent collection, as at MoMA.
 It can bring a fresh eye on that collection as well.
 The Modern's new layout throws modern art movements to the winds, while connecting generations, races, genders, and media.
 Critics have gone wild, and I could only urge a more cautious celebration.

 MoMA still manages to open with more temporary exhibitions than you or I could see in a day.
 As if to speak to its growth, Pope.L uses the occasion of his to crawl once again across Manhattan.
 Still, it is not alone in its incisive paring back.
 The Whitney Museum keeps rehanging its collection, to find more and more aspects of American art.
 The Guggenheim Museum turned the entire ramp over to artists as guest curators of the collection, while the Museum of Modern Art has begun a series for guest curators as well, starting with Amy SillmanLouise Nevelson's Mrs. N's Palace (Metropolitan Museum of Art, 1964–1977)and it took time out this spring, before closing for expansion, to set out its collection of Joan Miró.
-The Met rehung its "Epic Abstraction" and the golden age of Dutch art.
+The Met rehung its "Epic Abstraction" and the golden age of Dutch art (with a fine compliment in the Eveillard collection of Dutch drawings at the Morgan Library).

 The revival of painting is a kind of recovery, too.
 That includes another feature of these year-end recaps—the show I most wish that I had found the words to review.
 Chelsea found Jasper Johns still working every bit with his own hand and, in his imagery, confronting mortality.
 Why did he find that in a photograph from the Vietnam War?
 I am not at all sure, and he disguised the image while making a point of it.
 That same two-step of disguise and revelation, of himself and the process of painting, applies to everything he does—and I just hope that he is still the greatest living artist, meaning still alive, for his two-museum retrospective next fall.